Kimmadula/exam-group-GROUP-J-api/README.md

 ## API Documentation

 ### 1. Get All Exams
-**Function:** Fetches and returns a list of all exams stored in the database.
+**Function:** Fetches and returns a list of all exams stored in the array.
 It returns a JSON array containing exam details (ID, name, date, and duration).

 **Endpoint:** `GET /exams`
 **Response:**